innovyze/Open-Source-Support/02 InfoAsset Manager/01 Ruby/0025 CopyExport files from VideoFileIn field/ReadMe.md

 ## Note
 The process of copying files using this script is the same as copy-paste using Windows File Explorer, which depending on the source/destination locations and the size/quantity of files can take time to complete – bare this in mind when selecting surveys to copy files for.

+Whilst the script is designed to prevent files in the destination being overwritten, we cannot be liable for any issues caused through the use of this script.